 property_term = The value is the same as that of the CDT on which the BDT is based, e.g., “Currency” for BDTs based on the Amount CDT.
 For a new SC in the unqualified BDT, use the spaceSeparate(xsd:attribute/@name).

 representation_term = The value is the same as that of the CDT on which the BDT is based, e.g., “Code” for the “Currency” supplementary component of BDTs based on the Amount CDT.
-For the new SC in the unqualified BDT, use the last token of the spaceSeparate(xsd:attribute/@name), e.g., if name is “sequenceNumber”, the representation_term is “Number”.
+For the new SC in the unqualified BDT, use the last token of the spaceSeparate(xsd:attribute/@name), but if the last token is not one of the valid Core Data Type Catalog representation terms then the value shall be ‘Text’.
+E.g., if the name is “sequenceNumber”, the representation_term is “Number”, if the name is “expressionLanguage”, the representation_term is “Text”.

-definition = Get this from //xsd:attribute/xsd:annotation/xsd:documentation/ccts:Definition.
-If that does not exist or blank, get it from the base.
+definition = For default BDT SC, inherit from the based SC.
+For unqualified BDT SC, inherit from the based SC for an inherited SC; get it from //xsd:attribute/xsd:annotation/xsd:documentation for a new SC – if that does not exist leave blank.